-Ballpoint pen in a variety of bright colors, plus blue and back.
+Ballpoint pen in a variety of bright colors, plus blue and black.
 Great for artistic purposes or for color-coding items.
 Click tops keep the retractable tips hidden when not in use.
 Streamlined barrels fit nicely in the hand, and are easy to control.
 Made by a trusted brand.
 Pack of 20.

 Mixed opinions on how well the pens write, as some colors seem to be smoother than others.
 Occasional dried-out pens upon arrival noted.